kwasniew/hyperbook/README.md

 * ports and adapters architecture
 * and many others (onion, hexagonal, clean etc.)

-Lengthy books are written how to achieve the holy grail of architecture and much effort is required.
+Lengthy books are written how to achieve the holy grail of architecture and usually much effort is required.

 Functional architecture imposed by Hyperapp makes the holy grail a default.
 As Mark Seemann noted in his [blog](https://blog.ploeh.dk/2016/03/18/functional-architecture-is-ports-and-adapters/) "functional architecture tends to fall into a pit of success".